alexbadoi/whatsapp_service/README.md

   - Schema: `data_feeds`
   - Use/insert credentials from the table: `user_ref` for login screen

-## Noted on the data:
+## Notes on the Data

-1. you can deploy a copy of the db loclaly by running db/db_dump_file.sql
+1. You can deploy a copy of the database locally by running `db/db_dump_file.sql`.
-2. once the cat app is connected via qr code it should automaticlaly pull in and populate contact_whatsapp table with all available contacts from whstapp
+2. Once the cat app is connected via QR code, it should automatically pull in and populate the `contact_whatsapp` table with all available contacts from WhatsApp.
-3. table tag_ref includes available tags which should be fed into the contact card - see Enhance the contact requirements in the frontend section.
+3. The table `tag_ref` includes available tags which should be fed into the contact card - see Enhance the contact requirements in the frontend section.
-4. there is a tag_id field in contact ref this should be displayed on teh contact card in the chat app.
+4. There is a `tag_id` field in `contact_ref` which should be displayed on the contact card in the chat app.
-5. all chat data should be stored
+5. All chat data should be stored.
-6. there are 3 available users in user_ref and they provide the login credential information for the web app
+6. There are 3 available users in `user_ref` and they provide the login credential information for the web app.
-7. be able to add a contact from chat app via + button this should populate contact_ref
+7. Be able to add a contact from the chat app via the + button; this should populate `contact_ref`.

-## Stack:
+## Stack

 - Golang + Fiber
 - ReactJS

-## Backend:
+## Backend

 - Use Golang with Fiber and GORM frameworks.

-## Frontend:
+## Frontend

-- Use the Lizant Ant Design React Admin Dashboard template. this is already in a functioning state deployed with go backend. it currently only does some hotel search to rapid API the rest of the template still inside.
+- Use the LizAnt Ant Design React Admin Dashboard template.
+This is already in a functioning state deployed with the Go backend.
+It currently only does some hotel search to Rapid API, the rest of the template is still inside.
 - Modify the chat box for better screen fit.
 - Add a favorites section to pin contacts.
 - Enhance the contact card to integrate user-specific information and tags from the database.
 - **Admin Screen:** Create a page where a user can request a QR code and register their WhatsApp.
-This page will handle the output from the WhatsApp service for QR code registration.- **Chat App:** Develop a chat application for users to communicate.
+This page will handle the output from the WhatsApp service for QR code registration.
+- **Chat App:** Develop a chat application for users to communicate.
 Ensure it can handle 3-4 concurrent users.

-## Deployment:
+## Deployment

-- Deploy using docker-compose.
+- Deploy using Docker Compose.
 - Ensure the app handles 3-10 concurrent users with unique phone numbers for testing.